 Brian returned to South Africa in 2006 and with substantial sponsorship, established the South African Motor Sport Industry Association, designed to encourage young black students into technical and engineering skills education.
 In 2010 returned to the UK and was offered a role on the Advisory Board of Oxford Brookes University before eventually becoming the University’s F1 and Motorsport Industry Consultant.
 Brian now is the Motorsport Industry Consultant to the University of Wolverhampton.

-To book Brian Sims as the motorsports speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Brian Sims as the motorsport speaker for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Brian is known to cover the following topics:

 - Sports Speaker